anthonydillon/anthonydillon.com/src/refocusing-on-1-1.md

 layout: article.html
 ---

 I have been grappling with the desire to improve my 1:1 meetings recently.
-A a manager I want 1:1 meetings to focus on the needs of my reports and not be a status or progress report of their current work.
+As a manager, I want 1:1 meetings to focus on the needs of my reports and not be a status or progress report of their current work.
 But I don't want to burden anyone with preparing an agenda and no-agenda meeting can cause anxiety.
 So here are some areas I will try and touch on each week.

 1. **Wellness**: Are you safe and well?
 You needn’t disclose personal information, but I’m here to listen, especially if work is impacting your well-being.
 Do you feel physically and psychologically safe, is your work/life balance compatible with your mental health?
 2. **Readiness**: Are you set up to succeed?
 Do you have what you need to meet your goals, starting with a clear understanding of what those are?
 What resources (material, support, or even just help and advice) might I provide that could help you be successful?